-While donations and volunteer hours can be impactful and valuable, finding sponsorships from local businesses can often be a turning point in an organization’s financial health.
+While donations and volunteer hours can be impactful and valuable, finding sponsorships from local small businesses can often be a turning point in an organization’s financial health.
 This is mainly due to the fact that sponsors are often more likely to contribute more money than an individual donor.

 Certain companies allocate funds in their yearly budget for corporate sponsorships so it’s important to learn how to approach them.
 You should create a youth sports sponsorship package before your next season so that sponsors can choose from different levels depending on the size of the contribution they make.

 While the board member asking this question may use the terms interchangeably, sponsorships and donations are two different methods of funding your youth sports organization.

-A donation is charitable and only benefits the organization in which the donation was made to.
+- A donation is charitable and only benefits the organization in which the donation was made to.
 A donor is often an individual who has not been guaranteed anything in return.
 In many instances, this person will provide equipment or a small, one-time cash donation.
 While the monetary return on investment for collecting donations may be smaller than sponsorships, it's still a great way to fund your youth sports organization.

-While donors may be a team parent, sponsors are more likely to be a local business or branch of a major corporation.
+- Sponsors are more likely to be a local business or branch of a major corporation.
 The main difference between a donor and a sponsor is that a sponsorship provides mutual benefits to both the organization and the sponsor.
 By entering in an agreement where both parties benefit, this allows the sponsor to often make a more significant financial impact.

 Having desired benefits will be the main contributing factor to your success in finding sponsors for your youth organization.
 Because sponsorships are mutually beneficial, working to create a sponsorship package is one of the most important steps.